Tasta/arcweave-unity-plugin/Readme.md

 Assets -> Import Package -> Custom Package...
 ```
 ### The Sample

+### What does the sample do?

+The sample contains an example UI and controls the Runner that plays the flow in your project.
+You can choose which connections to play and navigate your design to get a look-and-feel of your flow.
+On the right side, you can view the Components that are present in the current Element.
+![The awesome project runner][Docs/img/readme_picture_3.png]
+![Test your flow][Docs/img/readme_picture_4.png]

+### What must I do to have it?
 Go to Unity's Project tab and open up the sample scene
 ```
 Assets/Arcweave/Samples/sample_scene.unity